Versedcamel153/django-restauth-boilerplate/README.md

 # Django REST Auth Boilerplate
 This is a reusable Django app for REST API endpoints for user authentication and account management.
 It uses `dj-rest-auth` and `django-allauth` under the hood, with built in support for Google Login.

+What makes it different?
+This boilerplate comes pre-configured and simplified:
+- It uses **email & password** for login instead of the default **username & password**
+- Local account created with email & password are **automatically linked** when logged in with a google account with the same email
+- Optional **JWT authentication** is the used instead of the default **token authentication** You can switch back to token authentication by setting [`USE_JWT`](#setup) to `False`

 ## Features

-- User Registreation
+- User Registration
 - Email/password login
 - Google social login
 - Logout
 - Password reset and password change
-- Built on top of `django-rest-auth` and `django-allauth`
+- Built on top of `dj-rest-auth` and `django-allauth`

 ## Installation
 ```bash